google-research/torchsde/DOCUMENTATION.md

 - `diagonal`: The diffusion `g` is element-wise and has output size `(batch_size, state_size)`.
 The Brownian motion is a batch of `state_size`-dimensional Brownian motions.
 - `general`: The diffusion `g` has output size `(batch_size, state_size, brownian_size)`.
 The Brownian motion is a batch of `brownian_size`-dimensional Brownian motions.

-Whilst `scalar`, `additive` and `general` are special cases of `general` noise, they allows for additional solvers to be used and additional optimisations to take place.
+Whilst `scalar`, `additive` and `diagonal` are special cases of `general` noise, they allow for additional solvers to be used and additional optimisations to take place.

 ### Keyword arguments for `sdeint`
 - `bm`: A `BrownianInterval` object, see [below](#brownian-motion).
 Optionally include to control the Brownian motion.